 Butterfly Pea Flower Cold Foam

-Top your favorite iced drink with this frothy butterfly pea flower cold foam.
-So easy to make it at home with 3 ingredients in just 2 minutes.
+Top your favorite iced drink with this frothy blue cold foam.
+It’s so easy to make it at home with 3 ingredients in just 2 minutes.

 Butterfly Pea Flower Cold Foam in a clear glass.